wzab/wzab-hdl-library/xdc_mapper/README.md

 The tools is very simple and has minimalistic error detection.
 To configure it you must manually modify the code.
 However, it appeared a convenient tool saving the time, and allowing me to avoid mistakes when preparing pinout XDC files.

-The tool was first published in the usenet alt.spurces group.
+The tool was first published in the usenet alt.sources group.
 You can find the post in the Google archive: https://groups.google.com/forum/#!topic/alt.sources/_8ScVn-ZweU